Whilst this site gives a fairly detailed account of the Navigation, those seeking further information might find the following resources of interest.

 A website called http://www.geog.port.ac.uk/webmap/itchen/ (which no longer exists) dealt with archaeological investigations undertaken on the tidal part of the river in Southampton.
 Further information may be available from the Maritime Archaeology Trust.

-Further information on archaeological investigations of the tidal part of the Itchen can be found on a French website “Pôle Alpin d'études et de recherche pour la prévention des Risques Naturels” (Alpine Center for Natural Hazards and Risks Prevention) or “PARN”.
-The PDF document (written in English) is "An assessment of the archaeological and palaeo-environmental evidence for coastal change in the mouth of the River Itchen at the head of Southampton Water, Solent region, UK" and can be found here.
+More information on archaeological investigations of the tidal part of the Itchen can be found on a French website “Pôle Alpin d'études et de recherche pour la prévention des Risques Naturels” (Alpine Center for Natural Hazards and Risks Prevention) or “PARN”.
+The (partially) English version of the PARN website can be found here.
+The nine page PDF document (written in English) is entitled "An assessment of the archaeological and palaeo-environmental evidence for coastal change in the mouth of the River Itchen at the head of Southampton Water, Solent region, UK" and can be found here.